densavinov/beautiful-ds/aboutme.md

 ### What I do

 I'm a data enthusiast with interests in politics, sports, and predictive analytics.
 I've developed an interest in statistics and data during early stages of my undergrad and now I do it professionaly as well as part of self-development.

-Majority of my professional projects consist of scraping various databases, open-sources or paid external data.
+Majority of my professional projects consist of
+* Coming up with an idea/ a way to leverage accessible data and assist upper management with making informed decisions.
+* Scraping various databases, cloud or paid external data
+* Creating automated scripts or data workflows to clean, aggregate and load into consolidated tables
+* Design and build a tool (dashboard, EUC, report, etc) for partners to make their data-driven decisions
+* Engage with key business partners to communicate relevant insights and present the tool